 - Assets value

-Baptcare will endeavour to collect residents/clients’ personal information directly (unless it is unreasonable or impracticable to do so), including in person, by phone, through our website, and through written correspondence (e.g. via emails or letters).
+Baptcare will endeavour to collect residents/customers’ personal information directly (unless it is unreasonable or impracticable to do so), including in person, by phone, through our website, and through written correspondence (e.g. via emails or letters).

 Other avenues of collection, including via third parties: